What causes belly fat after hysterectomy?

 Hysterectomy recovery can be challenging, and weight gain or an increase in belly size doesn't make it any easier.
-But restricted dieting and exercise can help.
+But healthy eating, weight-loss-friendly dieting, and exercise can help.

 Key takeaways:

-- It is common for some people to experience increased weight, belly fat, or protruding belly after a hysterectomy.
+• It is common for some people to experience increased weight, belly fat, or a protruding belly after a hysterectomy.

-- Causes of belly fat after hysterectomy include internal organ swelling, damage to abdominal muscles and ligaments, and low estrogen level (for hysterectomies that involve removal of the ovaries).
+• Causes of belly fat after hysterectomy include internal organ swelling, damage to abdominal muscles and ligaments, and low estrogen levels (for hysterectomies that involve removal of the ovaries).

-- Doing light abdominal exercises and eating healthy, low-calorie meals can help you lose belly fat after a hysterectomy.
+• Doing light abdominal exercises and eating healthy, low-calorie meals can help with losing belly fat after a hysterectomy.

-When a person gets a hysterectomy, it's not unusual for them to gain weight and get more fat around their tummy.
-In some cases, the increase in belly size is not exactly due to fat accumulation but rather to swelling of internal structures in the pelvis.
+When a person undergoes a hysterectomy, it's not unusual for them to gain weight and get more fat around their tummy.
+In some cases, the increase in belly size is not exactly due to fat accumulation but rather due to swelling of internal structures in the pelvis.

-This is one of the possible causes of increased belly fat or a saggy stomach after a hysterectomy.
+Abdominal muscle or ligament damage is one possible cause of increased belly fat or a saggy stomach after a hysterectomy.
 Hysterectomy can cause muscular and anatomical changes, especially in the lower abdominal area.
 Ligaments and muscles like the transversus abdominus hold the uterus in place.

 When organs inside the abdomen or pelvis swell after a hysterectomy, it can make the stomach look like it's sagging.
-After a hysterectomy, your belly will be swollen; some people misinterpret this as belly fat.
-It can take weeks or months for the swelling of the internal lower abdominal and pelvic structures to reduce and go back to normal.
+Your belly will be swollen after a hysterectomy; some people misinterpret this as belly fat.
+It can take weeks or months for the swelling of the internal lower abdominal and pelvic structures to reduce and return to normal.

 Reduced estrogen levels have been linked to increased belly fat.
 According to a 2014 review study, sex hormones play significant roles in body fat distribution.
-The study linked the absence of estrogen to increased abdominal fat and weight gain in menopausal women.
+The study linked the absence of estrogen to weight gain and increased abdominal fat in menopausal women.

 What is a hysterectomy?